-Specifications for the correct cartridges intended for use in your firearm are located on the shooter's left side of the barrel.
+Specifications for the correct caliber and cartridge intended for use in your firearm is located on the shooter's left side of the barrel.
 See Picture 3.

 WARNING!
 Only use the specified cartridge type and caliber of ammunition specified for your firearm as designated on the barrel.
-See "To Load Your Firearm," page 11.
+Use of an improper cartridge in your firearm could result in property damage, personal injury and/or death.

-The Safety Mechanism
+The Safety Mechanism:

 The manual safety mechanism of your bolt action firearm provides protection against accidental or unintentional discharge under normal usage when properly engaged and in good working order.
 This safety mechanism is not a substitute for following the rules of safe firearm handling.
-The safety mechanism blocks the trigger, preventing the trigger from being pulled when fully engaged in the "SAFE" position.
+The safety mechanism blocks the trigger, preventing the trigger from being pulled when fully engaged in the "S" or "SAFE" position.

-The safety mechanism is located on the shooters right towards the rear of the receiver, behind the bolt handle.
-To engage the safety mechanism, pull the safety lever fully rearward toward the "SAFE" position, until the safety arm stops.
+The safety mechanism is located on the shooters right towards the rear of the receiver.
+To engage the safety mechanism, pull the safety lever fully to the rear toward the "S" position until the safety arm stops.
 See Picture 4.